-- Granulated monk fruit sweetener: a low-glycemic sugar-free sweetener that resembles the taste of granulated sugar but is keto-friendly, diabetic-friendly and paleo friendly.
-If you don’t have granulated monk fruit sweetener, you can swap with another low carb sweetener like SWERVE, erythritol or stevia.
-And if you are not low carb, regular sugar would work as well.
+- Granulated monk fruit sweetener: a low-glycemic sugar-free sweetener that resembles the taste of granulated sugar but is keto-friendly and diabetic-friendly.
+For true paleo, you use coconut sugar or swap with another low carb sweetener like SWERVE or erythritol.
+For guests that don’t have any dietary concerns, regular sugar would work as well.

 - Almond milk + apple cider vinegar: replaces buttermilk and gives the waffles that fluffy texture

-- Maple extract, Vanilla extract, and salt: bring out the flavors from all the other ingredients.
+- Maple extract OR Vanilla extract: bring out the flavors from all the other ingredients.

 - Almond Flour: Be sure to use superfine blanched almond flour and not almond meal.
 Almond flour is the main nut flour providing most of the bulk.
 Measure properly using the spoon and level method.